grandady/Bank-loan/README.md

 	WHERE loan_status NOT IN ('Fully Paid','Current');

 ````

+**Answer** The average interest rate for bad loan applicants is 13.88%.

 **bad loan Average Debt to Income Rate**

 Objective: Tracking the Bad Loan Average Debt-to-Income (DTI) Rate helps Liberty Bank manage risk by assessing high-risk borrowers' financial stability.